peterwwillis/palvella/DESIGN.md

 ## About

-This document describes the design of the program 'ponyans', a web interface to command-line applications.
+This document describes the design of the program 'palvella', a web interface to command-line applications.

 ## Context

-The 'ponyans' application's purpose is to allow a user at a web browser to execute arbitrary command-line applications and interact with them.
+The 'palvella' application's purpose is to allow a user at a web browser to execute arbitrary command-line applications and interact with them.
 The end result should be that any command-line application can have its own web interface, so that a custom web interface does not need to be written for it.